Operational Systems

 Several prevalent reasons for a company to contemplate a new operational system or system integration include:

-- You possess an outdated legacy system that is cumbersome, utilizes obsolete technology, lacks interoperability, and has a workflow that no longer aligns with your business processes.
+• You have an outdated legacy system that is inefficient, runs on obsolete technology, lacks integration capabilities, and no longer aligns with your evolving business workflows.

 The pros and cons of a new operational system

-- Legacy software modernisation It might be worthwhile to contemplate whether your current system still accurately mirrors your business practices or contains substantial intellectual property.
+• Legacy software modernisation : It might be worthwhile to consider if your current system still reflects your business practices or holds valuable intellectual property.

-- Keeping the best parts from each company’s system Following an acquisition can result in overlapping functionality or gaps in provision.
-To address this, you may find yourself introducing new systems to the mix, consequently increasing training time and costs.
+• Keeping the best parts from each company’s system : Following an acquisition can result in overlapping functionality or gaps in provision.
+To address this, you may need to introduce new systems, increasing training time and costs.
 However, this scenario will present both familiar and new elements for everyone involved.

-- A replacement operational system Introducing a new system for all staff to learn will bring agility to empower your business.
-It can serve as an effective means of rationalizing the platforms introduced to the business as a result of mergers and acquisitions.
+• A replacement operational system : Implementing a new system for all staff to learn enhances agility, empowering your business.
+It also helps streamline platforms introduced through mergers and acquisitions.

-Your operational system serves as the foundation for your strategy, operations, and competitive advantage.
-If you are uncertain about the optimal choice for your business, we can provide guidance and assistance to ensure you obtain a system that suits your current business needs and is easily scalable for future requirements.
+• Your operational system underpins your strategy, operations, and competitive edge.
+If you're unsure of the best choice for your business, we offer expert guidance to help you secure a system that meets your current needs and scales effortlessly for future growth.

 Data migration

-Typically, data from any 'old' systems must be "migrated" or transferred to the new system.
-In certain instances, there is a need to synchronize the data between the old and new systems to facilitate a side-by-side system rollout.
-With our expertise in handling intricate data migration scenarios, you can trust us to ensure a smooth process.
+Data from legacy systems often needs to be migrated or transferred to the new system.
+In some cases, synchronising data between old and new systems is essential for a seamless rollout.
+With our expertise in complex data migration, you can rely on us for a smooth transition.

 Process

-Business applications and operational systems revolve around adhering to a process.
-This process may entail various beginnings, branches, and outcomes, but it is crucial to consider and address all eventualities.
+Business applications and operational systems follow a structured process.
+This process may have multiple starting points, branches, and outcomes, but it is essential to anticipate and address all possibilities.

-We will collaborate with you to gain a deeper understanding of your business and its future direction.
-Engaging with your staff, who often have valuable insights into potential enhancements within the workflow process, we aim to identify areas for improvement that can enhance their efficiency.
-Additionally, we will contribute our own recommendations to further optimize the workflow.ntly.
-We’ll also add our own suggestions.
+We will work closely with you to understand your business and future goals.
+By engaging with your staff—who often provide valuable insights into workflow improvements—we aim to identify areas that enhance efficiency.
+Additionally, we will offer our own expert recommendations to further streamline operations.

-As expected, we will take into account all facets of the operational system, encompassing data, security, messaging, and networks.
-Subsequently, we will formulate a blueprint for a new system that:
+As anticipated, we will consider every aspect of the operational system, including data, security, messaging, and networks.
+We will then develop a comprehensive blueprint for a new system that aligns with your business needs.:

-- • the capability to import and export information between systems
+• Facilitates smooth data import and export between systems for seamless integration.

-- • comprehensive management reporting accessible to clients through a secure new customer portal
+• Offers detailed management reporting, securely accessible to clients via a new customer portal.

-- • integrating feeds from other databases to ensure the utilization of only the most recent customer information.
+• Syncing feeds from other databases to guarantee access to the latest customer information.

-The subsequent phase involves documenting all our discoveries in written form and developing a prototype of the new system.
-This prototype aids in visualizing the appearance, functionality, and operation of the system, even at this early design stage.
+The subsequent phase involves documenting all our findings in written form and developing a prototype of the new system.
+This prototype helps visualise the design, functionality, and operation of the system, even at this early stage.
+This ensures alignment with your business needs before full implementation.

-If you’d like to talk to use about whether a new operational system is the right move for your business, give our team a call on 080 0987 5449.
+If you're considering whether a new operational system is the right choice for your business, reach out to our team on 080 0987 5449 for expert advice.